Last Updated on

 Introduction to high availability on Amazon Web Services

 Amazon Web Services (AWS) offers a wide range of services that we can leverage to implement High Availability (HA) to any web application that we deploy on the AWS cloud.
-The intention for this post is to go over the DEVOPS model where the requirement to take it high availability from a single Elastic Compute Cloud (EC2) instance to be deployed into an Auto Scaling (AS) group which will be linked to an Elastic Load Balancer (ELB).
+The intention for this post is to go over the DevOps model where the requirement to take it high availability from a single Elastic Compute Cloud (EC2) instance to be deployed into an Auto Scaling (AS) group which will be linked to an Elastic Load Balancer (ELB).

-The importance of following the DEVOPS model is to make sure the application has changes made appropriately so that the operations will not get affected when any particular instance gets terminated or when a new instance has been added to the group to service.
+The importance of following the DevOps model is to make sure the application has changes made appropriately so that the operations will not get affected when any particular instance gets terminated or when a new instance has been added to the group to serve.
 To achieve this we will need to make sure the database is hosted outside the instance preferably in an AWS Relational Database Service (RDS).
 We should also make sure that the application service is configured such that the service starts up as soon as the instance is launched.

 Purpose of high availability for web applications